suhuaguo/redis-replicator/README.md

 ## 5.8.
 Handle raw bytes

 * For any `KeyValuePair` type except `KeyStringValueModule`, we can get the raw bytes.
-In some cases(e.g. HyperLogLog),this is very useful.
+In some cases, this is very useful.

 ```java